-On Wednesday 20th September 2017, RIS are welcoming Blazej Thomas, European Advisor for UK Research Office (UKRO), to Dundee to share his knowledge and experience, with topics including European funding, H2020 and the next framework programme (FP9), and the European Research Council (ERC) 2018 work programme.
+On Wednesday 20th September, RIS welcomed Blazej Thomas, European Advisor for the UK Research Office (UKRO), to Dundee to share his knowledge and experience, with topics including European funding, H2020 and the next framework programme (FP9), and the European Research Council (ERC) 2018 work programme.
 The afternoon included a 1-2-1 surgery, giving our Early Career Researchers an opportunity for guidance on their specific projects.

 Scottish Universities Insight Institute (SUII) Workshop

 On Friday 8th September the Scottish Universities Insight Institute (SUII) visited the University to run a workshop about their 2nd 2017 Knowledge Exchange Programme call.
 The next SUII call focusses on the theme of Scotland 2030.
 The workshop was an opportunity to hear from an experienced programme leader and to discuss potential project ideas.

 To view current SUII Calls for Proposals, visit www.scottishinsight.ac.uk